 Step 3: Setting Up XML Sitemaps

-Once your site is verified, you need to go to All in One SEO » General page in the WordPress admin area to verify your sitemap settings.
+Once your site is verified, head over to All in One SEO » Sitemaps in your WordPress dashboard.
+This is where you can check on your sitemap settings.

 By default, AIOSEO creates the sitemaps you need automatically.